Step

 Help With

 Awaken your abilities with one of these items that shows you the stones, but doesn’t weigh you down with them.
-Each item presents the same 52 stones and their messages, but delivers them differently.
+Each one presents the same 52 stones and their messages, but delivers them differently.
 Select one that’s convenient for you to take outside.

 Take It